allpix-squared/allpix-squared/src/modules/PropagationMapWriter/README.md

 This modules produces probability maps of charge carrier propagation which can be used as lookup tables in fast simulations.
 For every voxel of the output map, the probability of a charge carrier being collected by any of the 5x5 pixels around its starting position is encoded as probability.
-Any code reading this map can therefore use initial positions of charge carriers or groups thereof, lookup the respective starting voxel and randomly pick a final destination for the charge carriers by randomly sampling the end point distribution.
+Any code reading this map can therefore use initial positions of charge carriers or groups thereof, lookup the respective starting voxel and pick a final destination for the charge carriers by randomly sampling the end point distribution.

 The probability is normalized to the total number of charge carriers in this voxel.
 In case of a limited charge collection